Nat Sherman: 1970s and '80s

 In the autumn of 1976, Nat Sherman opened a shop on New York's Fifth Avenue to bolster his tobacco brand's status.
 A new location was opened at 711 Fifth Avenue, near the Plaza Hotel, across from Tiffany & Company.
-After a period of differences with his father, Joel Sherman left the business for about a decade.
+After a period of disagreements with his father, Joel Sherman left the business for about a decade.

 1990s

 Joel Sherman returned to the company in 1990, the year after his father's death, He became the company's president and CEO and terminated many of the existing management staff.

 The company lost its lease at 711 Fifth Avenue and moved to a new 7000 sqft location on 42nd Street, around the corner from the New York Public Library.
-A total of $1.5 million was spent on the development of the new store, which has an inventory of about 500,000 cigars and a second floor walk-in humidor and smoking room with leather-backed chairs.
+A total of $1.5 million was spent on the development of the new store, which has an inventory of about 500,000 cigars and a second-floor walk-in humidor and smoking room with leather-backed chairs.

-Sherman's cigar line Metropolitan has been manufactured since the 1990s by MATASA in the Dominican Republic.
+Sherman's cigar line, Metropolitan, has been manufactured since the 1990s by MATASA in the Dominican Republic.
 Its Gotham 1400 and Omerta products are manufactured and distributed by Santa Clara, Inc. The company's cigarette manufacturing is conducted in its own facility in Greensboro, North Carolina.

 2010s

-On January 17, 2017, Altria Group, Inc. announced that it acquired the privately-held Sherman Group Holdings, LLC and its subsidiaries (Nat Sherman).
+On January 17, 2017, Altria Group, Inc. announced that it acquired the privately held Sherman Group Holdings, LLC and its subsidiaries (Nat Sherman, LLC and Nat Sherman International, LLC).

+In October of 2019 Altria Group, Inc announced it was willing to sell Nat Sherman International, LLC.

 2020s

-In July 2020 Altria delisted all the legacy Nat Sherman cigarettes leaving only the 4 Nats brand SKUs to carry the name.
+In July 2020, Altria delisted all the legacy Nat Sherman cigarettes, leaving only the 4 Nats brand SKUs to carry the name.

 On August 3, 2020, Altria announced that Nat Sherman International Inc. will cease operations by the end of September, shutting down not only its midtown Manhattan cigar store but also its entire wholesale business.

-On January 6, 2021, it was announced that Ferio Tego, LLC, a new company formed by former Nat Sherman Employees, Michael Herklots and Brendon Scott, acquired the premium cigar brands formerly owned and sold by Nat Sherman International including Timeless, Metropolitan, Epoca and Ancora among others.
+On January 6, 2021, it was announced that Ferio Tego, LLC, a new company formed by former Nat Sherman Employees Michael Herklots and Brendon Scott, acquired the premium cigar brands formerly owned and sold by Nat Sherman International, including Timeless, Metropolitan, Epoca and Ancora, among others.